Landing a New Account is a Lot Like Landing the Perfect Fish

 When creating a target list, you typically start with target market profiling and then build out prospects’ names and contact information.
 Going after the right type of contact with the right messaging will improve efficiency and lead to greater success.
 You can take steps to ensure that you are catching the right fish (targets) and not wasting valuable time fishing in the wrong pond.

-• Defining your markets – These are industries or segments in which you have seen success.
+- Defining your markets – These are industries or segments in which you have seen success, and you would like more customers in the area.

-• Defining your financial objectives – Evaluate how many companies and how much spend is necessary to meet your financial objectives.
+- Defining your financial objectives – Evaluate how many companies and how much spend is necessary to meet your financial objectives.
+See, “Do the Math: Hitting a Home Run with Your Marketing and Sales Goals” – an older AICC NOW article we authored but that is still very relevant.

 You won’t fish in a brook if you are trying to catch tuna.
 Look at your current customer accounts the same way you determine where you fish and whether there are similar places to fish.
 Evaluate your customer accounts individually, and determine whether you would like more that are exactly like each one.
 Sometimes a high-spending customer creates challenges that you don’t want to duplicate.
-That is OK; take them off the list.
-Look at the companies that are remaining, and determine why they are a good fit (spend, type of purchase, location, industry, etc.).
+That is OK; take them off the list (and don’t be afraid to release challenging customers).
+Look at the companies that are remaining and determine why they are a good fit (spend, type of purchase, location, industry, etc.).
 You are trying to develop a representation of the type of company—or companies—that you would like more of.
-From here, you can locate competitors that meet the same criteria to build out your target market profile.
+From here, you can locate competitors of those companies that meet the same criteria to build out your target market profile.

 Diving Deeper